Octopus: Cultural significance

 Ancient seafaring people were aware of the octopus, as evidenced by artworks and designs.
 It was depicted on coins during the Minoan civilization possibly as early as 1650 BCE and on pottery in Mycenaean Greece around between 1200 and 1100 BCE.
 A Hawaiian creation myth suggests that the octopus is the lone survivor of a previous age.
 The legendary sea monster, the kraken is conceived as octopus-like.
 Similarly, Medusa was compared to an octopus, with her snake-hair resembling the creature's arms.
 The Akkorokamui is a gigantic octopus-like monster from Ainu folklore, worshipped in Shinto.

 In the Asuka-era Japanese legend Taishokan, a female diver battles an octopus to recover a stolen jewel, which became the inspiration for woodblock printings.
 Similarly, in the 1973 novel Gravity's Rainbow an octopus named Grigori attacks a woman on the beach.
 A battle with an octopus plays a significant role in Victor Hugo's 1866 book Travailleurs de la mer (Toilers of the Sea).
 The octopus continues to be depicted as antagonistic in films such as Wake of the Red Witch (1948).

-In political cartoons, octopuses have been used to symbolise empires and large organizations, the arms representing long reach.
-Octopus also have an erotic appeal.
+In political cartoons, octopuses have been used to symbolise empires and large organisations, the arms representing long reach.
+Octopuses also have an erotic appeal.
 Japanese erotic art, shunga, includes ukiyo-e woodblock prints such as Katsushika Hokusai's 1814 print Tako to ama (The Dream of the Fisherman's Wife), in which a woman is sexually intertwined with a large and a small octopus.
 This art style would inspire Pablo Picasso's 1903 drawing An Erotic Drawing: Woman and Octopus.
 Some individual octopuses gained celebrity status, notably Paul the Octopus who predicted the winners of the 2010 FIFA World Cup.